SeanP94/STM32Learn/README.md

-This repoistory is going to be the resource I use between my VM's to learn embedded C with a STM32F446RE Nucleo board.
+This Directory is for touching up on C basics